Criticism of capitalism: Racism

 According to Immanuel Wallerstein, institutional racism has been "one of the most significant pillars" of the capitalist system and serves as "the ideological justification for the hierarchization of the work-force and its highly unequal distributions of reward".
 Critics of capitalism argue that racism benefits capitalists in several ways.
 Racism divides the working class and prevents them from uniting to demand better wages and working conditions.
-Capitalists benefit from competition and hostility between workers because it reduces their bargaining power and ability to organise.
+Capitalists benefit from competition and hostility among workers because they reduce workers' bargaining power and ability to organise.
 Racism was used to justify the exploitation and oppression of certain groups of people for economic gain, such as in the era of slavery in the United States.
 Capitalists benefitted from the scapegoating of Jewish people as a way to divert attention from the real cause of the problems.
 An example of this is Henry Ford, founder of the Ford Motor Company, who spread Anti-Semitic propaganda in his newspaper The Dearborn Independent.
-Vladimir Lenin argued that Antisemitism was being used in Tsarist Russia to distract the workers from the true problems which are inherent to capitalism by blaming the Jews.
-Others argue that while capitalism generally used or transformed pre-existing racism depending on local circumstances, racism is not necessary for capitalism.
+Vladimir Lenin argued that Antisemitism was being used in Tsarist Russia to distract the workers from the true problems inherent to capitalism by blaming the Jews.
+Others argue that while capitalism generally uses or transforms pre-existing racism depending on local circumstances, racism is not necessary for capitalism.

-Many theorists supportive of capitalism believed that a free market is a remedy for racism in a functioning society, because if some business owners engaged in discriminatory wage practices targeting minority ethnic groups, other entrepreneurs would take advantage of the opportunity to hire an equally-capable worker for a lower cost, increasing the profitability of the latter.
-According to Jim Sidanius and Felicia Pratto, despite the fluidity of this theory, reconciling the free market theory with the observed data presents challenges, as those who are in support of free market capitalism also often exhibit a higher likelihood of discriminating against ethnic minorities.
+Many theorists supportive of capitalism believed that a free market is a remedy for racism in a functioning society, because if some business owners engaged in discriminatory wage practices targeting minority ethnic groups, other entrepreneurs would take advantage of the opportunity to hire an equally capable worker for a lower cost, increasing the profitability of the latter.
+According to Jim Sidanius and Felicia Pratto, despite the theory's fluidity, reconciling free-market theory with observed data presents challenges, as supporters of free-market capitalism often exhibit a higher likelihood of discriminating against ethnic minorities.
 Left-wing commentators have argued that capitalism promotes racism alongside culture wars over issues such as immigration and representation of ethnic minorities whilst refusing to address economic inequalities.